 Don’t Build Walls – Create outdoor ‘rooms’ with potted desert gardens

 Many patios are like bowling alleys.
 Many yards have no delineated areas.
 Some homeowners will build ramadas, patios, gazeboes, and outdoor kitchens.
-All of these add to the hardscape of your property and in our desert homes – the HEAT!!
+All of these add to your property’s hardscape and, in our desert homes – the HEAT!!

-I came to the realization years ago that you can create magic out of these scenarios with pots.
+I realized years ago that you can create magic out of these scenarios with pots.

 In my first Tucson home, we had a long walkway down the side of the house to the backyard.
 Not wanting to waste any space and lucky enough to be shaded by the neighbor’s oleanders, we created sitting areas down this path.
-Using a trellis made out of concrete reinforcing metal screening and pots with vines (including a Tombstone Rose, Jasmine, and Tangerine Beauty CrossVine) created an angled trellis that separated the side garden room from the sun-drenched backyard.
+A trellis made out of the concrete reinforcing metal screening and pots with vines (including a Tombstone Rose, Jasmine, and Tangerine Beauty CrossVine) created an angled trellis that separated the side garden room from the sun-drenched backyard.

-One of my restaurant client’s patio faced a parking lot.
-We created side by side concrete planters filled with Robelini Palms and Mexican Lime trees, underplanted with cascading flowers and herbs – to be used by the chef.
+One of my restaurant client’s patios faced a parking lot.
+We created side-by-side concrete planters filled with Robelini Palms and Mexican Lime trees, underplanted with cascading flowers and herbs – to be used by the chef.

 Red Geraniums accompanied by grey Dusty Miller and Red Yucca make this an easy care driveway screen

 Above is a fantastic idea of a roundabout driveway with a drop-off if you don’t make the corner!
 The contractor put up a standard double railing to warn the drivers, but it looked pretty industrial.
 The planters are 48″ wireframe hayracks with coco-fiber liners.
 Then we welded on decorative braces to assist in the planters’ stability.

-So you see, there are many ways you can use pots to serve as a function in your home.
+So you see, there are many ways you can use pots to serve a function in your home.
 They allow you to work with a smaller budget and to have tremendous flexibility as we gardeners change our minds – as we tend to do. 🙂

 Before you go shopping for your winter flowers,